We understand that financial matters are an important consideration for our students and that everyone’s circumstances are different.

 Student Finance for Higher Education (18+)

 If you're planning on studying a university level course with us, there may be funding available to help you with course fees and living costs.
 Funding is administered by the government through Student Finance England.
-To apply, you will need to register online.
+Read more about funding your Higher Education course.

 If you are facing financial difficulties that mean you may have trouble paying for your transport to college, please contact Student Services for information on any assistance that may be available to you.